 If this option is enabled, DAVx⁵ skips synchronization unless the device is connected to a WiFi network.
 Android Settings / Accounts will still show a successful sync even when the synchronization has been skipped.
 Manually forced synchronization will ignore this setting!
 It is not intended as a security function, but to avoid network connection error notifications.

-Use WiFi SSID restriction to restrict synchronization to one or more specific WiFi networks (requires location permission).
+Use WiFi SSID restriction to restrict synchronization to one or more specific WiFi networks (requires location permission, including background location).
 List all allowed SSIDs as a comma-separated list, for instance SSID1,ssid2.
 Hidden networks and SSIDs with commas are not supported.

 - User name / password / client certificate

 - You can change the credentials used for synchronization at any time here (for instance, when your password has been changed on the server).

 - Past event time limit

 - Number of days which events will be synchronized in the past.
 For instance, 90 (default setting) will synchronize events which are 90 days in the past and all newer events.
 Older events won’t be synchronized and won’t show up in the calendar anymore.
 An empty value means that all events will be synchronized.

 - Default reminder